Published: March 2, 2021 | Last Updated: May 30, 2024

 If you want to fill a room with a thin and delicate atmosphere for a long, which only becomes visible with your video lights, then a hazer is the way to go.

-If you want a thicker and more dense atmosphere, a smoke machine is the way to go.
-And if you want to get a low hanging smoke, you should go with a low-fogger.
+A smoke machine is the way to go if you want a thicker and more dense atmosphere.
+If you want a low-hanging smoke, you should go with a low-fogger.

-I’d stay away from fazers, as they try to do both things, but excel at none.
+I’d avoid fazers that try to do both things but excel at none.